Moffein/RiskyMod/Wiki/Survivors/Artificer.md

 ## Specials

 - Flamethrower
-	- Ranged increased from 20m -> 25m
+	- Range increased from 20m -> 30m to match CHEF
 	- **(RiskyTweaks)** Applies burn DoT for every tick, to revert the SotV nerf.

 - Ion Surge